ibm-cloud-docs/speech-to-text/models-list.md

 -   `supported_features` describes the additional service features that are supported with the model:
     -   `custom_language_model` is a boolean that indicates whether you can create custom language models that are based on the model.
     -   [IBM Cloud]{: tag-ibm-cloud} `custom_acoustic_model` is a boolean that indicates whether you can create custom acoustic models that are based on the model.
     -   `low_latency` is a boolean that indicates whether you can use the `low_latency` parameter with a next-generation model.
 The service includes this field only for next-generation models.
-Previous-generation models do not support the `low_latency` parameter.
+Large speech models and previous-generation models do not support the `low_latency` parameter.
     -   `speaker_labels` indicates whether you can use the `speaker_labels` parameter with the model.

     The `speaker_labels` field returns `true` for all models.
 However, speaker labels are supported as beta functionality for only a limited number of languages.
 For more information, see [Speaker labels](/docs/speech-to-text?topic=speech-to-text-speaker-labels).